Anodendron parviflorum

 Anodendron parviflorum is a species of flowering plant in the family Apocynaceae, native to tropical Asia.
 It was first described by William Roxburgh in 1832 as Echites parviflorus.

 Distribution

 Anodendron parviflorum is found in most of tropical Asia, from the Indian subcontinent through Indochina to Malesia.

 Conservation

 Anodendron rhinosporum was assessed as "critically endangered" in the 1998 IUCN Red List, where it is said to be native only to south-west Sri Lanka.
-As of February 2023, this species was regarded as a synonym of Anodendron parviflorum, which has a very much wider distribution throughout tropical Asia.
+As of February 2023, this species is regarded as a synonym of Anodendron parviflorum, which has a very much wider distribution throughout tropical Asia.